-In 2015, Tanglewood Elementary School celebrated its 55th anniversary.
-Over the past five and a half decades, Tanglewood has earned various recognitions for academic excellence and community involvment.
+August of 2020 marks the 60th anniversary of Tanglewood Elementary School!
+Over the past six decades, Tanglewood has earned various recognitions for academic excellence and community involvment.

 Our campus legend begins with Cass Edwards giving the land to the city of Fort Worth for $1.00 - with the understanding that the undeveloped property would be used to build a public school.
 From this generous beginning in 1960, community involvement and academic preparation have been the hallmarks of the school.